 Stage 5 Quality Management System

-The automated class A stamping line is equipped with the latest generation six-axis multifunctional KUKA robots and LG presses with dies.
+The automated class A stamping line is equipped with the latest generation six-axis multifunctional robots and presses with dies.
 The line is used to make large parts, including external side panels, underbodies, sliding and swing doors.
 With the new state-of-the-art equipment high accuracy and good production performance are delivered.

 HIGH-PERFORMANCE PRESSES WITH A FORCE UP TO 800 TONS.